Summer Programs

 - Minority Introduction to Engineering and Sciences (MITES) is a six-week residential program for current high school juniors at MIT from June 22 to August 2.
 Students take five courses (physics, calculus, life sciences, humanities, and a STEM elective class), each with homework and exams.
 During the program, students will also participate in social events and build a community with their peers.
 Typically geared to underrepresented minorities (African-American, Hispanic/Latino, Native American), underserved populations (low income), first in the family to attend college, as well as families with a lack of engineering and science degrees.
 Tuition, housing, and meals are provided.
 You just need to get there. https://oeop.mit.edu/programs

 - MathCamp is available to all students born after August 9, 2001 and is held at Champlain College in Burlington, VT.
-The program runs from July 5 to August 9 and is a competitive application.
-Tuition is $4,500, but free for families with incomes below $65,000 per year.
+The program runs for 5 weeks in the summer.
 Scholarships are also available for middle-income families.
-Applications are now open and due March 12. https://www.mathcamp.org/about_mathcamp/
+Applications close early so don't wait. https://www.mathcamp.org/about_mathcamp/

 - The Princeton Summer Journalism Program (PSJP) is one of the only programs of its kind offering a free, innovative residential journalism and college prep institute for high achieving high school juniors from low-income backgrounds.
 Over ten days every summer, up to 40 students from across the country explore current events and world affairs through workshops and lectures led by Princeton professors, professional journalists, and alumni on campus.
 The summer program culminates in the publication of the Princeton Summer Journal, the student-produced newspaper.
 During their senior year, students are matched with a personal college adviser, who will work with them on their college admissions process. https://psjp.princeton.edu/